pysal/scipy2019-intermediate-gds/README.md

-Otherwise, you can download the repository as a .zip file by heading over to the GitHub repository (https://github.com/pysal/scipy2019-intermediate-gds) in your browser and click the green "Download" button in the upper right:
+Otherwise, you can download the repository as a .zip file by heading over to the GitHub repository (https://github.com/pysal/scipy2019-intermediate-gds) in your browser, click the green "Download" button in the upper right, and then click the "Download Zip" link:

 ![](download.png)